-Budweiser encouraged customers to share their vintage-inspired products on Facebook, Twitter, Instagram and YouTube using the hashtag #HolidayBuds.
+Budweiser encouraged customers to share their vintage-inspired products on Facebook, X, formerly Twitter, Instagram and YouTube using the hashtag #HolidayBuds.
 To take it one step further, Budweiser also asked users to name friends they would want to share it with and then facilitated reunions with customers and their #holidaybuds, taking the online social experience offline.

 Budweiser’s campaign sets an example in bridging the gap between online and offline engagement.
 It was also able to highlight an approach that would resonate with a specific target audience.
 This holiday season, rather than trying to appeal to a wide audience base, the key to success may be as simple as having a clear understanding of one key audience.